 - Title "Primary Locate Sheet" [must be added at top left/center of sheet].
 Name and address of locate service provider (LSP) providing locate.
 LSP contact information [minimum of 2].
-LSP logo. - 2.
-Page number and total number of pages [must be added at top right of sheet]. - 3.
+LSP logo. - Page number and total number of pages [must be added at top right of sheet]. - 3.
 Request number or unique identifier of locate. - 4.
 Request type, e.g. Std., Emerg. - 5.
-Utilities the LSP has been requested to mark. - 6.
-Excavation date as originally requested. - 7.
+Names of Utility Owners that the LSP has been requested to locate.

+- 6. Excavation date as originally requested. - 7.
 Revised excavation date, if agreed to. - 8.
 Category or classification of party requesting locate. - 9.
-Name of person submitting locate request.

-- 10. Name of company or party requesting locate [acceptable entries include homeowner, tenant, self employed and similar designations]. - 11.
+Name of person submitting locate request. - Name of company or party requesting locate [acceptable entries include homeowner, tenant, self employed and similar designations]. - 11.
 Contact phone number for party requesting locate. - 12.
 Fax number or email address for party requesting locate. - 13.
 Address where excavation is to take place [highway marker, survey plan or GPS coordinates acceptable where street address not available]. - 14.
 Name of municipality where excavation is to take place. - 15.
 Date the original locate request was made. - 16.
 Type of intended work or method of excavation. - 17.
 Request for a site meeting prior to locate, with agreed date if applicable. - 18.
-Remarks or additional description of work provided as part of the original locate request. - 19.
-Method of field marking area where excavation will take place. - 20.
-General warnings and cautions on use and validity of locate [should be positioned on sheet to divide information provided at time of request from information provided by locator]. - 21.
-Utility and site records available to locator at time of locate. - 22.
-Site specific warnings and cautions issued by locator. - 23.
-Remarks about circumstances affecting locate issued by locator. - 24.
-Site specific warnings and cautions from utility owners. - 25.
-Method used by locator to field mark utility positions. - 26.
-List of documents or additional information attached to locate report. - 27.
+Dig area description by party requesting locate. - 19.
+Remarks or additional description of work provided by party requesting locate. - 20.
+Method of field marking area where excavation will take place. - 21.
+General warnings and cautions on use and validity of locate [should be positioned on sheet to divide information provided at time of request from information provided by locator]. - 22.
+Utility and site records available to locator at time of locate. - 23.
+Site specific warnings and cautions issued by locator. - 24.
+Remarks about circumstances affecting locate issued by locator. - 25.
+Site specific warnings and cautions from utility owners. - 26.
+Method used by locator to field mark utility positions. - 27.
+List of documents or additional information attached to locate report. - 28.
 Name or ID# of locator.
 Date of issue.
 Start and end time of locate.
-Notice of expiry period. - 28.
+Notice of expiry date or period. - 29.
 Method used to deliver locate report to party requesting locate.
-Name and signature of person receiving locate report. - 29.
-Regulatory warnings about use of locate information [should be positioned at bottom of sheet].
+Name and signature of person receiving locate report.

-Auxiliary locate sheet(s) illustrated in Fig. 2 should be placed after the primary locate sheet (refer to orcga.com for full size version):
+Auxiliary locate sheet(s) illustrated in Fig. 2 should be placed after the primary locate sheet (refer to www.orcga.com for full size version):

-Fig. 2 Auxiliary Locate Sheet
+Fig. 2 Auxiliary Locate Sheet.